Article Table Of Contents

 So, where are the best cities for singles in Iowa?
 We've got the answers here.

-These are the best cities for singles in Iowa.
-Try not to jump in the car with a dozen roses:
+These are the best cities for singles in Iowa for 2020:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.